How to contact us:

-The NSW Ombudsman has limited resources to respond to complaints, and these resources are being further strained as a result of the COVID-19 pandemic.
+The NSW Ombudsman has limited resources to respond to complaints, and these resources are expected to be further strained as a result of the COVID-19 pandemic.
 Consequently you may expect delays to our complaint-handling responses.

-We expect that many public authorities and community service providers will also have additional challenges at this time, and may not be able to respond in the usual timely manner to our inquiries either, which may exacerbate delays.
+We expect that many public authorities and community service providers will also have additional challenges at this time.
+They may not be in a position to respond in a timely manner to our inquiries either, which may exacerbate delays.

 All complaints made to our office will be triaged.
 If your complaint is assessed as urgent a contact officer will contact you as soon as possible.